Data and facts

 1760 15 April: the university celebrates its third centennial.

-1798 The university is placed under the authority of the city’s Education Council.
+1798 The university is placed under the authority of the city’s Board of Education.

 1813 The Grand Council abolishes the previous statutes and privileges and decides on a thorough reorganization.